|

 (moisture conditions, faulty grade, etc.).

-STATUTE OF LIMITATIONS The Board has a
+The Board has a

 two-year time frame within which to take action